-Like the Samsung rival I recently reviewed, the Find X5 Pro aims to create a no-compromise device for buyers that want the best Android phone possible and are prepared to pay for it.
+Like the Samsung rival, the Find X5 Pro aims to create a no-compromise device for buyers that want the best Android phone possible and are prepared to pay for it.

 In the past few years, Oppo has established itself in the high-end space.
-The Find X2 Pro won our Phone of the Year gong after release and last year’s Find X3 Pro was up there with the best phones I reviewed in 2021.
+The Find X2 Pro won our Phone of the Year gong after release and the Find X3 Pro was up there with the best phones I reviewed in 2021.

 Screen and Design

 - Very shiny back and a standout design

 - Grey and White colour options

 Oppo has fitted the Find X5 Pro out with a ceramic back which sports a very (very) shiny finish.
 This is easily one of the glossiest finishes I have ever seen on a phone and it means you’ll be wiping off fingerprints on an hourly basis if you want it to avoid it looking messy.